Israeli Accessibility Compliance

-The Israeli accessibility standard IS 5568 is based on WCAG 2.1 AA but includes unique requirements for Hebrew and RTL that are not covered by international guides.
-Israeli businesses are legally required to comply, and non-compliance exposes them to lawsuits.
+The Israeli accessibility standard IS 5568 is anchored to WCAG 2.0 AA (some sources describe the current edition as 2.1 AA, so sources differ) and adds unique requirements for Hebrew and RTL that are not covered by international guides.
+Israeli businesses are legally required to comply, and non-compliance exposes them to lawsuits and Commission administrative penalties.
 In practice, most developers are unaware of the differences and rely on tools that do not check the Israeli-specific requirements.

 How do I verify that a Hebrew app complies with IS 5568?
 What tools, manual checks, and documents are required?